zama-ai/tfhe-rs/tfhe/docs/guides/run_on_gpu.md

 This guide explains how to update your existing program to leverage GPU acceleration, or to start a new program using GPU.

-**TFHE-rs** now supports a GPU backend with CUDA implementation, enabling integer arithmetics operations on encrypted data.
+**TFHE-rs** now supports a GPU backend with CUDA implementation, enabling integer arithmetic operations on encrypted data.

 ## Prerequisites